muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 Inborn Ability

-Some ppl do have inborn skillz on predictive social dynamics which is basically running BdM's computations in their head.
+Some ppl do have natural skillz on predictive social dynamics meaning is basically an ability to run BdM's computations in their head.
 When BdM put the algo up for competition against international politics analysts, he saw some people consistenly tied the machine.
-So such people basically had that internal machinery for social dynamics prediction.
+Such people, then, basically had that internal machinery for social dynamics prediction wired into them.

 Links